Exquisite Elegance: Discovering the Finest Red Wine Burgundies

 What are Barbera’s signature scent and flavor?
 Typically, young examples smell of cherry and black fruits, while oak-aged wines tend to have more structure and weight.
 The best vintages offer a counterpoint between plum fruit and more exotic, spicy characteristics.
 The variation between growers, sub-zones, appellations, and vintages is fascinating.
 Barbera is very much a chameleon.

 Dolcetto is Piedmont’s third most important red variety.
 Actually, that’s a matter of opinion – some aficionados adore its fruit-driven palate, lighter body, velvety tannins, and relatively low acidity.
 Nevertheless, Dolcetto is undeniably the antithesis of Nebbiolo; collectors do not swoon over Dolcetto wines.
-But that is not to deride the grape, as the variety will ripen in the coolest, highest sites: the naturally low acidity of Dolcetto can be an advantage, in addition to being a viticultural hazard.
+But that is not to deride the grape, as the variety will ripen in the coolest, highest sites: the naturally low acidity of Dolcetto can be an advantage and a viticultural hazard.

 The grape thrives in the DOCG appellation of Cortese di Gavi and the DOC wine-producing areas of Colli Tortonesi and Cortese dell’Alto Monferrato.
 Located to the west of Gavi, the wines dell’Alto are arguably slightly inferior to that designation, lacking perhaps Gavi’s fruit expression and ‘punch.’
 Some oaked examples are occasionally made, but Cortese finds its purest expression when the clean and vibrant fruit speaks for itself.